Josh Donaldson Preview, Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 15th-ranked team ERA among all MLB pitching staffs (4.15).
+- The Cubs' 4.14 team ERA ranks 14th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.